kristoff-it/zig-cuckoofilter/README.md

     // (shared by default by all filters) and will instead only use the
     // provided function.
 If you use this functionality, *make sure to
     // set the function pointer again when loading the filter from disk*.

-}
+    // If you're fine with the default implementation and want more control
+    // than just seeding, use .get_default_prng_state() and
+    // .set_default_prng_state(), but beware that you are modifying a
+    // "singleton" struct used by all filters.
+If you are in a multi-threaded
+    // context this might cause problems if you are executing
+    // .add / .delete / .fix_toofull and altering the prng singleton at the
+    // same time.
+In that case you will have to customize .rand_fn }

 fn DilbertRandom() u1 {